pjungwir/postgres-temporal-talk/slides.md

 Note:

+- Here is how Oracle does system-time tables.
 - Oracle 12c
 - Just based on reading the docs.
 - Lots of other commands to set it up.